 Submission to the contest grants present and future use rights of publication to the Telluride Institute of all winning and finalist poems — on this website, in press releases, and in any future anthology of Fischer Prize work.
 All other copyrights are retained by the author.

-Each poem must be a separate file with name and address included on poem — names and addresses will be removed before judging.
-Acceptable formats to send as attachments to an email are .doc, .docx or .pdf.
+Each poem must be a separate file with name and email address included on poem — names, emails and any attributions will be removed before judging.
+The only acceptable formats to upload poem files are .doc, .docx or .pdf.
 No multiple poem files are allowed.

 Collaborative entries are not acceptable.

-Upon reception of a completed submission, Galaxy will send an email confirmation to the email address you provide on the submission form.
+Upon receipt of a completed submission, Galaxy will send an email confirmation to the email address you provide on the submission form.
 If you want to inquire on the state of your submission, you can contact her at <galaxyearthdancer@gmail.

-Winning poets will be announced on our Talking Gourds website by mid-May.
-Fischer and Cantor winners and Fischer finalists will be sent an email notifying them by May 10th.
+Winning poets will be announced on our Talking Gourds website by late October.
+Fischer and Cantor winners and Fischer finalists will be sent an email notifying them by September 20th.

-Fill out submission form, including poems, bio and photo.
-Make payment by credit card online or send a check by snailmail to Galaxy (email her for the address <firstname.lastname@example.org>).
-Make check payable to “Telluride Institute” and in the subject line of your check write “FP Submission.”
+In Brief: Fill out the online submission form, including uploading poem files, bio and photo.
+Pay fees by credit card online or send a check by snailmail to Galaxy (email her for the address <firstname.lastname@example.org>).
+Make check payable to “Telluride Institute” and in the subject line of your check write “Fischer Prize 2020.”

-Failure to submit required fields of registration form will invalidate entries, as well as failure to follow submission rules.
-Invalidated entries must be remedied by the deadline in order to be reconsidered, plus a $5 handling fee by check via snailmail must be paid before the August 30th deadline.
+Failure to complete all required fields of the registration form and follow all submission rules will invalidate your entry.
+Invalidated entries must be remedied by the deadline in order to be reconsidered, plus a $5 handling fee by check via snailmail to Galaxy must be paid before the August 30th deadline.
 (You will be notified of any problems by email within a few days of your submission.)

 ENTRY FORM LINK: